WiLL75G/soc-ai-era-detection-lab/README.md

 # SOC Detection Lab AI-Era Threat Simulation

 ---

 ## Project Overview

 A 4-day hands-on SOC detection lab simulating AI-era threats that are actively emerging in enterprise environments in 2026.
-Built from scratch using Splunk, Python, and the OWASP Top 10 for LLM Applications as the reference framework.
+Built from scratch using Splunk, Python, STRIDE threat modelling, and the OWASP Top 10 for LLM Applications as the reference framework.

-This project demonstrates the full SOC analyst workflow threat simulation, log ingestion, SIEM detection rule writing, MITRE ATT&CK mapping, and professional incident report documentation applied to a threat class most entry-level analysts have never touched.
+This project demonstrates the full SOC analyst workflow threat simulation, log ingestion, SIEM detection rule writing, threat modelling, MITRE ATT&CK mapping, and professional incident report documentation applied to a threat class most entry-level analysts have never touched.

 ---